 The key with long tail keywords is specificity.
 You want to target keywords that are highly specific, yet still generate enough searches per month to make it worth targeting.

-To discover your best long tail keywords, you’ll need access to a keyword research tool, like the one from SEM Rush.
+To discover your best long tail keywords, you’ll need access to a keyword research & SEO tools, like the one from SEM Rush.
 Or you can hire a professional marketing agency to perform keyword research for you.

 It’s not always obvious when your content is low-quality.
 You might have content you believe is high-quality, but in reality, the search engines see it as poor.